〒698-0024 17-2 Ekimae-cho Masuda-shi Shimane Japan

 In the 18th century.
 The 17th Lord Masuda Munekane built Ikoji Temple in the site of Sukanji Temple, and gave a lot of donation and protection to the templ.
 As a result, the Sukanji Temple started to gradually decline.
 One day, the main hall of Sukanji Temple was burnt down, in the end, the temple was integrated into the Ikoji-temple.

 【Sesshu’s Garden of Ikoji】

 Seasonable plants including a weeping cherry blossom tree in March, azalea flowers in May, fresh greens in summer and a red leaves maple tree in fall decorate the garden.
 But the most beautiful season might be winter.
-The scenery of the garden covered with snow is really alike landscape painted by Sesshu Toyo
+The scenery of the garden covered with snow is really alike the landscape painted by Sesshu Toyo.

 【Nehan-zu (a large picture of Nirvana】